krathjen/studiolibrary/README.md

 For more information please click [here](https://github.com/krathjen/studiolibrary/blob/master/LICENSE.md).

-## Issues
+## Support

+Comments, suggestions and bug reports are welcome.

-Feel free to raise an issue with the error message and a detailed step by step process of how you got the error in [github issues](https://github.com/krathjen/studiolibrary/issues/new) or contact [krathjen](http://www.studiolibrary.com/contact).
+Feel free to submit any issues with the error message and a detailed step by step process of how you got the error in [github issues](https://github.com/krathjen/studiolibrary/issues/new) or contact [krathjen](http://www.studiolibrary.com/contact).